CTSTavarney/ctst-dev/create_csv_from_archive/README.md

 The script makes the following changes to the original legacy data:

+- Split competitor names into separate Last Name and First Name fields for easier data analysis
 - Use consistent naming for events and their locations to allow easier data analysis
 - Replace event year with date to allow events to be sorted chronologically within each year
 - Source the `corrections.sh` script to fix errors in competitors' points data